bxdoan/bxdoan/README.md

 <div align="center">

-> It is at the moment of death that humanity has value.
+> It’s not always possible to do what we want to do, but it’s important to believe in something before you actually do it.

-> — Archer —
+> — Might Guy —

 </div>